MarcusKyung/MarcusKyung/README.md

 ## What I'm Reading This Month:
 - The Pentagon Wars (James Burton)
-- It's Better to Be Feared: The New England Patriots Dynasty and the Pursuit of Greatness (Seth Wickersham)
+- Algorithms to Live By: The Computer Science of Human Decisions - (Brian Christian & Tom Griffiths)
 - Das Reboot: How German Soccer Reinvented Itself and Conquered the World (Raphael Honigstein)
 - Chip War: The Fight for the World’s Most Critical Technology (Chris Miller)